 This peculiarly American characteristic is manifested in 21st Century political discourse as a battle between truth and lies.

-Warned Out-At the beginning of the 18th century, the Town of Ipswich set itself resolutely to the task of guarding against undesirable prospective citizens.
+Warned Out-The settlement in Ipswich set itself resolutely to the task of guarding against undesirable prospective citizens.
 The practice of "warning out" strangers was finally abolished in 1793.

 The Whistleblowers-On February 19, 1777, aboard the warship Warren, ten American sailors met in secret and wrote a letter charging Esek Hopkins, Commander-in-chief of the Continental Navy with torturing British prisoners of war.